Do Robots Really Need Anthropomorphic Hands? A Comparison of Human and Robotic Hands: The Human Hand

 Cutaneous nerve fibers on the dorsal hand surface react to skin stretch during joint movements and convey joint angle information \citep{Lutz2021Proprioceptive}.
 Stimulating the skin on the dorsal surface can induce illusions of movement.
-However, this effect has only been tested where a single joint was deflected \citep{Lutz2021Proprioceptive}.
+However, this effect has been tested only when a single joint was deflected \citep{Lutz2021Proprioceptive}.